If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 - Are electric motors and boats expensive?

-Prices have dropped significantly in recent years due to a dramatic increase in global demand and advancement in technology.
-Converting an existing boat to electric, buying a new electric motor or purchasing an electric boat is now a viable option for many people.
+Whilst generally speaking, the upfront investment for an electric inboard or outboard including batteries is higher than a comparable combustion engine, prices of both motors and batteries have come down in recent years due to a dramatic increase in global demand and production as well as technological advances.
+Converting an existing boat to electric, or buying an electric boat is now a viable option for every boating enthusiast or commercial operator.

 - What are the benefits of electric boating?

-- – Extremely relable with no/little maintenance required due to the small number of moving parts
+- – Reliability: little maintenance required due to the small number of moving parts

 - – Many electric motors have >90% efficiency: much more efficient than combustion motors